JGSchaumburg/bus-pulse/README.md

 ---

-We hope these wireframes provide a clear vision for the NYC Transit Pulse installation.
-Thank you for your interest in our project!
+Thank you for your interest!